talentpair/puppet-python-nlp-tools/README.md

 # Install the tools you need to bootstrap
 sudo apt-get install git puppet

-# Uuse this repo to install it all
+# Use this repo to install it all
 mkdir dev
 cd dev
 git clone https://github.com/talentpair/puppet-python-nlp-tools.git